 Take a bronze bore brush and wet it with solvent and run it up and down the bore between 10 and 20 times.
 I base the number of repetitions on how much shooting I’ve done since the last cleaning.
 For a regular range session, 10 strokes up and back will do.
 If it’s been a few months since the last cleaning, I’ll double that.

 Run three or four wet patches through the bore.
 The first patch is going to come out disgustingly filthy.
 The second one will look moderately dirty.
 The third one should only be mildly stained with copper fouling, but no carbon residue.
 Congratulations, you’ve just removed all the gunk from your barrel.

 This step is optional.
 If you’re just performing a normal cleaning, skip ahead to Step 5.
-If you have a barrel that has been severely fouled with copper, however, you might want to reset it with a deep cleaning that strips everything down to the bare metal.
+If you have a barrel that has been severely fouled with copper, however, you might want to reset it with a deep cleaning method like using a hard water stain remover that you’d be surprised to see how well it works.
+It can strip everything down to the bare metal.
 When I acquire a used gun—or witness an otherwise inexplicable deterioration in a rifle’s accuracy—I’ll use this cleaning technique.
 I also do this with my competition rifles every few hundred rounds.

 While many cleaning solvents claim to be all-around cleaners that remove copper and powder fouling, I prefer to use a strong ammonia-based solvent like Sweet’s 7.62, whose sole purpose is to attack built-up copper.